Reduction of Chemical Reaction Networks with Approximate Conservation Laws: Model Reduction Using Approximate Conservation Laws

 for all $i$ with $ c_i \neq 0$, where $d_q = \min \left\{ o d_i \mid c_i \neq 0 \right\}$.
 From regrouping the coefficients $c_i$ into vectors $\vc_k$ corresponding to variables of the same timescales, we obtain

 Finally, Equation \eqref{eq:lindec1} follows from \eqref{eq:lindec2} and \eqref{eq:orders}. \end{proof}

-\begin{remark} A set of independent irreducible approximate conservation laws can be obtained from the truncated stoichiometric matrix $\vect{S}^{(1)}$ by using algorithms for the computation of a basis of irreducible vectors of the left kernel of a given integer coefficient matrix \cite{schuster1991determining}. \end{remark}
+\begin{remark} A set of independent \cor{simple} approximate conservation laws can be obtained from the truncated stoichiometric matrix $\vect{S}^{(1)}$ by using algorithms for the computation of a basis of \cor{simple} vectors of the left kernel of a given integer coefficient matrix, \cor{i.e. vectors that can not be decomposed as a sum of two non-zero kernel vectors having more zero elements} \cite{schuster1991determining}. \end{remark}

 \begin{example} Consider the chemical reaction network

 If the dynamics of this reaction network is of mass-action form, then it is given by the system of ODEs

 Let us assume that the parameter orders are $e_1=e_2=e_3=e_4=0$, $e_5=1$.
 Then the total tropical equilibrations are solutions of the system $d_1=d_2$, $\min\{ d_4, \, d_2+1\}=d_3$, $d_3=d_4$, that is $d_1=d_2 \geq d_4-1$, $d_3=d_4$.
 Assuming that the concentration orders are given by the total tropical equilibration $d_1=d_2=-1$ and $d_3=d_4=-2$, we obtain the rescaled system